Motiontag API

 /storyline/{date}

-Name Type In Description
+Claim Type Description Required

-sub String JWT UUID of a user
+sub String UUID of a user

-date Date Path Single date, e.g. "2020-01-01"
+date Date Single date, e.g. "2020-01-01"

 The fields parameters allow you to limit the list of fields being returned to a sparse fieldset.
 In particular the geometry field of Track can become quite large and it makes sense to exclude it when not needed.